soodankush/shopping-cart/README.md

-# Getting Started with Create React App
+# Ecommerce website created using ReactJs

 This project is based on online shopping cart.
 I have created a website(a basic one) which implements the shopping cart APIs from the [Fakestore](fakestoreapi.com).
 As the website had the dummy APIs only, so I wasn't